seinoxygen/wp-github/readme.txt

 = Which shortcodes are available? =

-You can use the following codes to display repositories, commits, issues and gists:
+You can use the following codes to display profile, repositories, commits, issues and gists:

+Embeed profile:
+`[github-profile username="seinoxygen"]`
 List last 10 repositories:
 `[github-repos username="seinoxygen" limit="10"]`
 List last 10 commits from a specific repository: